BravoLT/valentines_code_competition_2016/README.md

 ## Summary
 You will need to write some software that takes a file and any number of city names.
 Your software will be called via a script `run.sh`.
 If preparation (compilation or other steps) are necessary, you should prepare a script `prepare.sh`.
 You can write the application in any language you want.
 The only caveats are below.

 1. Any special instructions should be include in a file `INSTALL.md`.
-These instructions should include any special tasks or environmental concerns Santa's DevOps team needs to know about to get your application running.
+These instructions should include any special tasks or environmental concerns Cupid's DevOps team needs to know about to get your application running.
 1. Special instructions should be reasonable to get your application running on a Mac running Yosemite with Homebrew.
 1. Your application should output as described in the *Details* section
 1. Your application cannot use licensed software or any other proprietary software that is not available to other participants or to those who will be assessing your effort.